 FFS whether QoS flow can be remapped at handover and, if supported, whether the handover is lossless in this case.

 Timer based handover failure procedure is supported in NR.
+RRC connection re-establishment procedure is used for recovering from handover failure.

+Make-Before-Break HO is supported in NR.
+RACH-less HOcan also be supported.The UE can be configured with Make-Before-Break HO and RACH-less HO simultaneously.

-RRC connection re-establishment procedure is used for recovering from handover failure.Beam Level Mobility does not require explicit RRC signalling to be triggered - it is dealt with at lower layers - and RRC is not required to know which beam is being used at a given point in time.
+Beam Level Mobility does not require explicit RRC signalling to be triggered - it is dealt with at lower layers - and RRC is not required to know which beam is being used at a given point in time.

 FFS whether there may be cases for which intra-cell mobility needs to be handled by RRC.